grokkingrust/grokkingrust.github.com/_posts/2020-11-01-quick-docs.md

 category:
 tags: [rust, docs, crate]
 ---
-Rust has a lot of nice features - one is that it comes with a '''cargo''' command that compiles all the documentation for your project's dependencies, and opens a browser on them.
+Rust has a lot of nice features - one is that it comes with a `cargo` command that compiles all the documentation for your project's dependencies, and opens a browser on them.

     cargo doc --open command